 You May Be On Your Own at the End

-A week before my father died, we were put on red alert by a call Christmas Eve morning from the hospice nurse.
+A week before my father died, we were put on red alert by a call on Christmas Eve morning from the hospice nurse.
 She told us there was a “change in condition” and my father had started to show some of the signs of imminent death.

-A day before my father died, he was agitated and experiencing breakthrough pain that could only be treated with injectable medicine.
+A day before my father died, he was agitated and experiencing breakthrough pain that could only be treated with injectable medications.
 I asked how often the nurse would be back to administer it.
 She didn’t say it wouldn’t be her, but she did remind me about the “comfort kit” which was given to us when we started receiving hospice services.
 I remembered.
 It was in the fridge next to the lettuce.

 It was New Year’s Eve morning when I went over to my parents’ house to get a lesson in how to administer the injections…just in case.
 Then the nurse told me told they didn’t have anyone who could come after 5 pm.
 It was a holiday and they were short-staffed.
 If my dad needed the medication before morning, it was going to have to be given by me (since most caregivers are not licensed to provide medical care.)

 In the end, he died before he needed that second shot.
 I was there and I was ready “just in case” and I didn’t wish a hospice nurse was there with us.
 But it never